athenasaurav/Python_Peatio/README.md

 # Source code

 Link to [Source Code](https://github.com/athenasaurav/Python_Peatio)

-## Install

-Features
+# Features
    Implementation of all General, Market Data and Account endpoints.
-Asyncio implementation
-Testnet support for Spot, Futures and Vanilla Options Simple handling of authentication
+   Simple handling of authentication
    No need to generate timestamps yourself, the wrapper does it for you Response exception handling
-Websocket handling with reconnection and multiplexed connections Symbol Depth Cache
+   Symbol Depth Cache
-Historical Kline/Candle fetching function
+   Kline/Candle fetching function
    Withdraw functionality
    Deposit addresses
-Margin Trading
-Futures Trading
+   Trading
-Vanilla Options
-Support other domains (.us, .jp, etc)

 ## On Windows